How the Term “LED wall” is Used in Aximmetry

 Move the wall until you reach a good match.

-Please note that depending on the quality of the tracking and the lens calibration you may not reach a perfect match.
+NOTE: Depending on the quality of the tracking and the lens calibration you may not reach a perfect match.
 If you get a slight ghost image it will not affect the quality of your final composition.

 However, if you cannot reach a reasonably close match then you might either have a lens calibration problem or your tracking is not set properly.
-E.g. a typical error is that the virtual LED wall appears to be bigger or smaller than the real one.
+E.g. A typical error is that the virtual LED wall appears to be bigger or smaller than the real one.
 This usually means that the virtual floor does not match the real one (the tracking system's zero plane is not at the real floor).

 In our example, the same procedure has to be done for LED Wall 3, since it's also a flat one.

-Placing a curved LED wall
+Placing a Curved LED Wall

 Our example LED Wall 1 is a curved one, let's set up that.

-The first goal is aligning a flat virtual wall to a tangent of the curved LED wall that goes through the center of the LED wall.
+The first goal is to align a flat virtual wall to a tangent of the curved LED wall that goes through the center of the LED wall.
 A number of tricks can be figured out how to achieve this.
 One example is stretching a rope or a cable between the endpoint of the curve creating a straight line.